-To help you avoid these mistakes – but maintain your airgun – here is a step by step guide featuring Jonathan Beauchamp of Greenfields Gunsmiths in Salisbury, Wiltshire.
+We thought it best to give you a guide showing you how, using clear photographs.
+So here’s one featuring Jonathan Beauchamp of Greenfields Gunsmiths in Salisbury, Wiltshire.
 He strips a BSA Meteor and replaces the breech and piston seals.
-The BSA Meteor is a legendary airgun and is still in production 55 years after its introduction because it remains a firm favourite among young target shooters and hunters.
+The BSA Meteor is a legendary airgun and is still in production 58 years after its introduction.
+That’s because it’s a firm favourite among young target shooters and hunters.

 Understand how an air rifle works before attempting any home repairs